 When you aren’t using a sales CRM, you see several common mistakes that can easily be avoided.

-6. Managing Your Sales Communication
+6. A Sales CRM Manages Your Sales Communication

 The idea is to strike while the iron is hot!